 Precise schedule to be confirmed

-Sepake Angiama is invited by CIFAS and Kunstenfestivaldesarts and will lead a futuristic writing workshop.
+Sepake Angiama is invited by CIFAS and Kunstenfestivaldesarts in the frame of the Free School, she will lead a futuristic writing workshop.

 Over four days, Sepake Angiama proposes to slip in and out of other dimensions and to gather knowledge from our future selves in order to speak to the present.
 Starting from her previous project Letters From the Future, this new phase School of Darkness offers a space to inhabit future temporalities and look back at the present with specific tools to construct a collective inhabitable imaginary.